-Use it for: If you want your portraits to look like they were taken a century ago — this is a great filter for you.
+Use it for: If you want your portraits to look like they were taken a century ago then this is a great filter for you.
 (Although your subjects may not love the yellowish tint on their skin.)
 Otherwise, its an image that works really well with waterscapes or nature images, giving them a wintry look.

-What it does: The aptly named 1977 gives your images a faded look, adding a red tint.
+What it does: The aptly named 1977 gives your images a faded look, adding a red or rosy tint.

-Use it for: Photos are instantly old-school with this filter, and if you’re a child of the seventies — this is one you will recognize and love.
-It looks best with outdoor beach and lake scenes, and looks particularly good with lens flare.
+Use it for: Photos are instantly old-school with this filter, and if you’re a child of the seventies this is one you will recognize and love.
+It works best with outdoor beach and lake scenes, and looks particularly good with lens flare.

-What it does: If there’s a little bit of sunlight in your image, Kelvin makes it look golden, like the photo was taken during that perfect moment in the late afternoon, when the sun is shining just right.
+What it does: If there’s a little bit of sunlight in your image, Kelvin makes it look like it was taken during the golden hour; that perfect moment in the late afternoon, when the sun is shining just right.
 This filter is an easy way to warm up your photos, but its effects can be a little garish depending on just how cool the original photo is.